llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 ## Closing thoughts

 And that’s about it!
 I don’t have too much more to say on top of what’s already been said.
 It was a great learning experience contributing to LLVM JITLink.
 I’d recommend it to anyone who wants to understand the story after compilation and up until a program is run - come say hi on the #jit channel of the LLVM discord server!

 I’d also like to give a big shout out to the folks on the #jit channel for helping me understand things and answering my questions.
-And a special thanks to [Lang Hames](https://github.com/lhames) for his help throughout the project and reviewing this article!
+And a special thanks to [Lang Hames](https://github.com/lhames) for his help throughout the project and reviewing this post (thanks to [Stefan Gränitz](https://github.com/weliveindetail) and [Vassil Vassilev](https://github.com/vgvassilev) for reviewing as well)!

 I plan on continuing my involvement with LLVM and JITLink, and am excited to see what I pick up next!